Complete Guide to Transporting a Deceased Person - Within the U.S. or Overseas

 How much does it cost to ship a dead body within the United States?

-There are two elements to working out the total cost of shipping the deceased within the U.S.
+There are two elements to working out the total cost of transporting a deceased person within the U.S.

 This is the fee to collect the deceased from the place of death and prepare the remains for shipment.
-This fee generally ranges from $600 to $1,500.
+A funeral home or Mortuary Shipper will charge a fee, sometimes called a “Ship-out,” or transfer remains to another funeral home.

-Secondly, there is a cost for the actual freight or transportation costs.
+2. The Freight or Transportation Costs.
 This will differ depending on whether it is ground or air transportation.

 How can you arrange affordable domestic funeral shipping?

 Unfortunately, transporting a deceased person across the United States can be expensive.
-In fact, it is often more expensive than flying First Class!
+In fact, it is often more costly than flying First Class!

-If you need to arrange mortuary transportation but try to do so at an affordable cost, you should compare some prices and services.
+If you need to arrange mortuary transportation at an affordable cost, you should compare some prices and services.
 Ground transportation will likely be your best option if the distance is not too far.

 Purchasing a death care Travel Protection Plan can protect you from expensive funeral shipping expenses.